pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 4. Create a component certificate `Issuer` in all Kubernetes clusters and configure it to use this CA.

-    1. Create an `Issuer` that issues certificates between TiDB components in the initial Kubernetes cluster.
+    1. In the initial Kubernetes cluster, create an `Issuer` that issues certificates between TiDB components.

         Run the following command: